Vercel provides all deployments with a

 vercel.app domain of your choice, we recommend using a custom domain for any project in production to provide greater personalization and flexibility.

-Once you have added your custom domain, you will need to verify the domain so that it can be used with your Vercel Project.
+Once you have added your Custom Domain, you will need to verify the domain so it can be used with your Vercel Project.
 The dashboard will automatically provide further instructions required for verifying your domain.

-Dependent on the type of domain added, either apex or subdomain, you will be presented with differing options for verifying it.
-Apex domains can be verified by adding an A record with your existing DNS provider whilst subdomains can be verified by adding a CNAME record.
+Dependent on the type of domain added, either apex or subdomain, you will be presented with differing options.
+Apex domains can be verified by adding an A record with your existing DNS provider while subdomains can be verified by adding a CNAME record.